 When addressing negative comments, be sure to let your sincerity come through.
 Sometimes, patients just want an acknowledgement of their bad experience.
 However, practice operators still need to address criticism with potential improvements in mind, and be ready to enact meaningful change.
 Constructive feedback about long wait times or communication problems can bring about positive improvements for patients.

 Once you have determined a remedy or response, share with the patient who offered the feedback that they helped you improve your policies and procedures.
 Then, if warranted, share the change more broadly on your blog, social media accounts, or even in an email campaign.
 That’s a great way to keep other patients in the loop and demonstrate that you’re responsive to their needs.

 Use digital tools for patient convenience.
 Patients have come to expect convenient options for just about everything they do in the consumer world.
-In healthcare, that translates to online appointment scheduling, digital intake and registration, easy access to medical records, automated appointment reminders, and online bill pay options from their pediatricians.
+In healthcare, that translates to online appointment scheduling, digital intake and registration, easy access to medical records, and automated appointment reminders from their pediatricians.
 According to PatientPop research, more than half of patients prefer digital tools for each of those interactions over traditional methods.

 When it comes to appointment reminders in particular, text messaging is key.
 Two-thirds of patients want to receive a text reminder about an upcoming appointment, and nearly 60 percent prefer a text reminder when it’s time to book their next appointment.